 While unbanked households are indeed the biggest users of prepaid cards, at 27.1 percent, fully banked households are also using them.
 In fact, the number of consumers using prepaid cards in addition to their checking accounts grew by 50 percent between 2012 and 2014.
 Overall, prepaid card transactions increased from $20 billion in 2003, to over $300 billion in 2015.

-Research supports the idea that prepaid cards are an effective tool for both enhancing current banking relationships and driving new account openings.
+Research supports the idea that prepaid credit and debit cards are an effective tool for both enhancing current banking relationships and driving new account openings.
 In a 2015 FDIC survey, 47 percent of unbanked households that used prepaid cards reported that they are likely to open a bank account within a year.
 And businesses that have banking relationships are using prepaid cards in increasingly creative ways to streamline operations, cut costs, and support promotional efforts

 One of the benefits of prepaid cards is that they present a more secure way to pay than cash.
 And unlike debit and credit cards, they don’t link to personal data that could be vulnerable to thieves.
 This is especially appealing to consumers in scenarios where they may feel more vulnerable to theft, such as when traveling, or making purchases online.
 Additionally, new regulations (see below) are increasing consumer protection services like deposit insurance and zero-liability in case of a stolen or lost card.